Pulling Target to Source: A New Perspective on Domain Adaptive Semantic Segmentation: Experiments

 \subsection{Ablation Studies}

-All ablations in this section are conducted on the GTA5 $\to$ Cityscapes benchmark with Transformer-based architecture.
+In this section, we first the effectiveness of pulling target to source.
+Specifically, we make various permutations of where to sample (1) queries and (2) their positive keys, and where the (3) cross-entropy loss should be applied.
+Next, we study the effectiveness of two proposed sampling strategies and dynamic re-weighting.
+Then, we study the effectiveness of different objectives by replacing InfoNCE with a simple MSE to verify our motivation is \textit{not} limited to contrastive learning.
+Finally, we study the effectiveness of different image translation engines and different hyper-parameters.
+By default, all ablations in this section are conducted on the GTA5 $\to$ Cityscapes benchmark.

-\paragraph{Effectiveness of pulling target to source.} We take DAFormer~\cite{hoyer2022daformer} as our baseline.
-Simply apply FDA~\cite{yang2020fda} to DAFormer~\cite{hoyer2022daformer}, \textit{i.e.}, compute the supervised loss defined in \cref{eq:sup} on the pseudo-target domain, brings little improvements.
+\paragraph{The effectiveness of pulling target to source} is studied in Tab.~\ref{tab:abla_contra}, where we take DAFormer \citep{hoyer2022daformer} as our baseline.
+Simply apply FDA \citep{yang2020fda} to DAFormer \citep{hoyer2022daformer}, \textit{i.e.}, compute the supervised loss defined in Eq. (\ref{eq:sup}) on the pseudo-target domain, brings little improvements.
 Vanilla contrast on the source domain also brings neglectable improvements.
 When simply pulling source close to target, the performance maintains $68.3\%$ but with a larger standard deviation of $1.1\%$.
 This is because, without target labels, it is hard to conduct positive pairs precisely.
 To this end, we introduce an image translation engine to ensure true positive matches, but the improvements still remain limited, \textit{i.e.}, $69.0\%$.
 However, when changing the direction of this alignment, \textit{i.e.}, \textit{pulling target to source}, however, the performance achieves $70.0\%$, bringing an improvement of $+1.7\%$.
 In addition, if we compute cross-entropy on the pseudo target domain on the basis of \method, the performance drops to $69.0\%$.
-In conclusion, the alignment works \textit{only when we pull target to source}.

-\paragraph{Effectiveness of different objectives.} InfoNCE is the default alignment objective by default, however, \textit{our motivation is not limited to contrastive learning}.
-Interestingly, when replacing the InfoNCE with the MSE loss between $\ell_2$-normalized positive pairs $(\mathbf{q}, \mathbf{k}^+)$, it can still boost the performance with $+2.3\%$ and $+1.1\%$ mIoU improvements using CNN-based models and Transformer-based models, respectively.
-Details can be found in the following table.